- Campus organization of Muslim students

-Founded in 1989 “to meet the social, spiritual, cultural, and intellectual needs of Muslim students” on campus, the Brown University Muslim Students Association (BMSA) seeks to “help build understanding” of Islam by means of halaqas (gatherings designed to teach theology), open lectures, inter-faith discussions, prayer services, and iftar dinners.
+Founded in 1989 “to meet the social, spiritual, cultural, and intellectual needs of Muslim students” on campus, the Brown University Muslim Students Association (BMSA) states that its mission is to “help build understanding” of Islam by means of halaqas (gatherings designed to teach theology), open lectures, inter-faith discussions, prayer services, and iftar dinners.

-BMSA has participated numerous times — along with more than 250 fellow Muslim organizations (mostly chapters of the MSA) — in an annual, nationwide “Ramadan Fast-a-Thon,” where students eat nothing from sunrise to sundown on one designated day each year.
-The purpose of this event — which was initiated shortly after the September 11, 2001 terrorist attacks — is twofold: to “raise money for the hungry and poor,” and to help Americans “increase” their “understanding” of Muslims’ good intentions.
+BMSA has participated numerous times — along with more than 250 fellow Muslim organizations (mostly chapters of the MSA) — in an annual, nationwide “Ramadan Fast-a-Thon” where students, on one designated day each year, eat nothing at all from sunrise to sundown.
+The stated purpose of this event — which was initiated shortly after the September 11, 2001 terrorist attacks — is twofold: to raise money for the hungry and poor, and to help Americans increase their understanding of Muslims’ good intentions.
 Such notables as Sheikh Muhammad Nur Abdullah, Sheikh Abdullah Idris Ali, Imam Zaid Shakir, and Sheikh Hamza Yusuf have endorsed the Fast-a-Thon.

-In late November 2006, Brown’s campus Jewish organization, Hillel, invited Nonie Darwish — an Egyptian-born, Gaza-raised Muslim convert to Christianity — to give a lecture in defense of Israel and its excellent human rights record, relative to that of the Islamic world.
-Repulsed by the jihadist message prevalent in mosques worldwide, Darwish founded the organization Arabs for Israel, which pledges “respect and support the State of Israel,” rejects “suicide/homicide terrorism as a form of Jihad,” and encourages “constructive self-criticism and reform” in the Islamic world.
+In late November 2006, Brown’s campus Jewish organization, Hillel, invited Nonie Darwish — an Egyptian-born Muslim convert to Christianity — to give a lecture in defense of Israel and its excellent human rights record, relative to the poor record of the Islamic world.
 When Hillel announced its decision to invite Darwish to speak, BMSA, which has often condemned what it terms “Zionist imperialism,” promptly demanded that the invitation be rescinded on grounds that Darwish was “too controversial.”
 Hillel, citing a “desire to maintain constructive relationships” with the Muslim Students Association, complied.

 Also in 2006, BMSA organized a “Palestinian Solidarity Week” — sponsored by the parents of the late Rachel Corrie — which featured exhibits of posters and pictures depicting Palestinian suffering at the hands of Israeli “aggression.”
-The event also featured an “apartheid” wall on the campus’ Main Green to protest Israel’s recent construction of a security barrier in the West Bank — which BMSA characterized as an assault on Palestinian human rights.
+The event also featured an “apartheid” wall on the campus’s Main Green, as a symbol of protest against Israel’s then-recent construction of a security barrier in the West Bank — a structure whose very existence BMSA characterized as an assault on Palestinian human rights.

 BMSA designated March 2007 as “Islam Awareness Month” (IAM), whose aim was to educate students about Islamic traditions and beliefs while dispelling negative stereotypes about the Muslim faith.
-A featured presentation of IAM was given by Salam Al-Marayati, executive director of the Muslim Public Affairs Council.
-In the past, Al-Marayati had publicly accused Israelis of carrying out the 9/11 attacks; had called for the U.S. government to unfreeze the assets of two terrorism-funding Islamic charities, the Global Relief Foundation and the Holy Land Foundation; had refused to classify Hezbollah as a terrorist group; and had justified Hamas‘ existence as a political entity by asserting that it promoted social programs and “educational operations.”
+A featured IAM presentation was given by Salam Al-Marayati, executive director of the Muslim Public Affairs Council.
+In a separate seminar, titled “Under Muslim Rule: A Palestinian Christian’s Perspective,” the presenter was Al-Awda founder Mazin Qumsiyeh.